An Interview with Amy Letts, by Jennifer “Scraps” Walker that first appeared in the August, 2012, issue of Self Publisher! Magazine.

 With the advent of webcomics, the barriers to entry to self-publish a comic came down to just one question: do you have access to the Internet?

 ‘Epic Fail’, Letts’ RPG-based comic, first hit the web in 2009 after a previous comic attempt suffered from a common malady: a failure to plan.
 EF, on the other hand, is loosely based on the author’s long-running RPG game.
 As a gamer, myself, I can see where having such rich fodder can help keep the story inspired.
-What began as a weekly, long-form comic has, over the years, turned into an update-when-possible comic–something that is generally decried by the webcomickerati—the potential negative effects (loss of readership, etc.) Letts combats with a sidebar progress-meter leading up to the next update and blog posts to keep the site moving.
+What began as a weekly, long-form comic has, over the years, turned into an update-when-possible comic–something that is generally decried by the webcomickerati—the potential negative effects (loss of readership, etc.) Letts combats with a sidebar progress-meter leading up to the next update and blog posts to keep the site moving how can I download videos from youtube to my phone.

 It’s my pleasure to introduce you to Amy Letts.